Become an intern in the areas of substance use disorder and mental health treatment at Wayside.

 Interns will gain experience in counseling, case management, assessment, crisis intervention, documentation and group facilitation.

-Family Treatment Center Internship (OPEN)
+Family Treatment Center Internship (CLOSED)

 Similar to the Wayside Women’s Treatment Center, services are provided both in a residential and non-residential setting.
 At Wayside Family Treatment, women are able to receive treatment services while their child(ren) live with them.
 This program is typically 45-100 days of residential treatment followed by 10 weeks of non-residential treatment.
 The staff consists of a multidisciplinary team of substance use disorder and mental health counselors, case managers, parenting specialists, peer recovery specialists, and medical staff.